raphtalia/Luanoid/docs/intro.md

 ## Usage

-Grab an R15 rig or the [UV-wrapped Dogu15 rig in the repository](https://github.com/raphtalia/Luanoid/blob/17f8acf15d01ccca7f94599d51ba26c613d9e587/assets/DoguXCV.rbxm) and place it in ReplicatedStorage.
-Then run the example below in a server script and it will create a Luanoid character and have it walk somewhere.
+The example below it will create a Luanoid character and have it walk somewhere.

 ```lua
 local Players = game:GetService("Players")